ARM-software/sbsa-acs/README.md

 ## Server Base System Architecture
 **Server Base System Architecture** (SBSA) specification specifies a hardware system architecture based on the Arm 64-bit architecture.
 Server system software such as operating systems, hypervisors, and firmware rely on this.
 It addresses processing element features and key aspects of system architecture.

-For more information, download the [SBSA specification](https://developer.arm.com/documentation/den0029/)
+For more information, download the [SBSA specification](https://developer.arm.com/documentation/den0029/d/?lang=en)

 ## SBSA - Architecture Compliance Suite

 SBSA **Architecture Compliance Suite** (ACS) is a collection of self-checking, portable C-based tests.
-This suite includes a set of examples of the invariant behaviors that are provided by the [SBSA](https://developer.arm.com/documentation/den0029/latest) specification, so that implementers can verify if these behaviours have been interpreted correctly.
+This suite includes a set of examples of the invariant behaviors that are provided by the [SBSA](https://developer.arm.com/documentation/den0029/d/?lang=en) specification, so that implementers can verify if these behaviours have been interpreted correctly.
 The tests are executed in a baremetal environment.
 The initialization of the baremetal environment is specific to the environment and is out of scope of this document.

 ## Release details
- - Code Quality: REL v3.0
+ - Code Quality: REL v3.1
  - The tests are written for version 6.0 of the SBSA specification.
  - The compliance suite is not a substitute for design verification.
  - To review the SBSA ACS logs, Arm licensees can contact Arm directly through their partner managers.
- - To know about the gaps in the test coverage, see [Testcase checklist](docs/testcase-checklist.md).
+ - To know about the gaps in the test coverage, see the [Testcase checklist](docs/testcase-checklist.md).

 ### EDA vendors
 Contact your EDA vendor and ask if they include these tests as part of their verificatoin IP package.